Tucker29/hello-world/English_1.md

 # suspicious === dubious, skeptical.
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
+## 2019.3.29
+indulge: allow oneself to enjoy the pleasure of ...
+sober:
+hypocrite:

 ## 2019.3.28
 ornamental: decorative.